A Tree Grows in Brooklyn (1945 film): Plot

-In the meantime, a police officer new to the neighborhood, Officer McShane, encounters Sissy and the children one afternoon.
-When he meets Katie, he is enchanted.
-A few days later, however, he learns Johnny (drunk after an argument with his wife) is Katie's husband, and is devastated to realize Katie is married.
+Officer McShane, new to the neighborhood, encounters Sissy and the children one afternoon, and when he meets Katie, he is enchanted.
+A few days later, however, he is deflated when he meets Johnny, drunk after an argument with his wife, and learns Katie is married.

-The children's grandmother Rommely often tells them about her immigration to the United States, and how important education is in life.
-While Neeley isn't interested in books and school, Francie is a bright child who is always reading, thinking about what she reads and observes, and eager to learn.
-One Sunday, Francie persuades her father to go for a walk and shows him a nicer school in a nearby neighborhood which she'd like to attend.
-She helps her father write a letter to the principal requesting a transfer, and is accepted.
+Katie's mother Rommely often tells Francie and Neeley about her immigration to the United States, and how important education is in life.
+While Neeley is not interested in books or school, Francie is a bright child who is always reading, thinking about what she reads and observes, and eager to learn.
+One Sunday, she persuades Johnny to go for a walk and shows him a nice school in a nearby neighborhood which she would like to attend.
+She helps him write a letter to her principal requesting a transfer, and it is accepted.

-Meanwhile, Katie moves the family into a smaller, cheaper apartment on the top floor, angering her husband who thinks she is being stingy.
-In fact, Katie is pregnant and worried how they will support another child.
+When Katie moves the family into a smaller, cheaper apartment on the top floor, Johnny thinks she is being stingy, but, in fact, Katie is pregnant and worried how they will support another child.
 Sissy also becomes pregnant, and she and Katie reconcile shortly before Christmas.
-The families celebrate a happy, poignant Christmas together, with the children bringing home a discarded tree, and later that night, Katie tells Johnny she is pregnant.
-She suggests that Francie drop out of school to work.
-Since Johnny understands how much being in school means to his daughter, he feels desperate to find a job.
-Despite the fact that it's snowing hard, Johnny goes out determined to find work but fails to return.
+The families celebrate a happy Christmas together, with the children bringing home a discarded tree, and, later that night, Katie tells Johnny about the coming baby.
+She suggests Francie drop out of school to work, and Johnny, understanding how much school means to his daughter, becomes desperate to find work.
+He heads out into the snow, and does not return.